marcomo/token-generator/README.md

 - `createTypeScale(options)` - Generates an array of font sizes from a set of options
 - `createTypeScaleTokens(typeScale)` - Generates the typescale tokens input for use by Style Dictionary
-- `createColorProgressionTokens(options)` - Generates the color tokens input for use by Style
+- `createColorProgressionTokens(options)` - Generates the color tokens input for use by Style Dictionary

 ## TypeScale